How to Find the Best Places to Visit for a Road Trip in Croatia

 Our first road trip to Croatia was between two Italian house-sitting assignments.

-We spent our time making a three-week road trip through Croatia to Albania.
+We spent our time on a three-week road trip from Croatia to Albania.

-Driving ourselves allowed us to take some detours to visit Bosnia-Herzegovina and Montenegro.
-Both are easily accessible from Croatia.
+Driving ourselves allowed us to take some detours to visit Bosnia-Herzegovina and Montenegro, which are both easily accessible from Croatia.

 How to get to Croatia for a road trip